Lowami Hart Woods -- trail improvements

 Project Summary & Public Benefits

-As always, if you have any comments and/or questions, please contact Lindsay Beckman of Planning & Development at 503/629-6305 or through the THPRD's Web Contact Form.
+Comments or questions about the improvments at Lowami Hart are encouraged.
+Please contact Lindsay Beckman in Planning & Development at 503/629-6305 or through the THPRD's Web Contact Form.

 Please direct bond project-related comments or questions to Lindsay Beckman at 503/629-6305 or electronically via THPRD's web contact form.

 Design Consultant: Vigil-Agrimis, Inc. Design Professionals

 General Contractor: Colf Construction